 WP Google Search provides a simple way of integrating Google Custom Search into your WordPress website via a widget.
-To do this, you need to register at https://www.google.com/cse/ to get a Google Search Engine ID.
-Once you have the ID, just enter it into the plugin settings page, and you’re good to go.
+To do this, you need to register in this guide to get a Google Search Engine ID.
+Once you have the ID, enter it into the plugin settings page, and you’re good to go.

 Options are limited.
-You’ll find an option to display a search bar at the top of search results, an option to open links in a new tab and some CSS correction options.
+You’ll find a chance to display a search bar at the top of search results, an opportunity to open links in a new tab, and some CSS correction options.
 There are no options in the plugin widget beyond changing the widget title.

-The vast majority of customization options can be found in Google’s Custom Search area.
-You can change the look and feel of search results there, and also enable features such as autocomplete.
-If you’re looking to integrate Google search results into your website, WP Google Search provides a user-friendly bridge for doing just that.
+Most customize; tion options can be found in Google’s Custom Search area.
+You can change the look and feel of search results there and enable features such as autocomplete.
+If you’re looking to integrate Google search results into your website, WP Google Search provides a user-friendly bridge.

-Ivory Search is a feature-rich WordPress search plugin that allows you to create an unlimited number of search forms for your website.
+Ivory Search is a feature-rich WordPress search plugin that allows you to create unlimited search forms for your website.
 It boasts a user-friendly interface where hundreds of options can be enabled or disabled with just one click.
-The free version of Ivory Search has many unique features you won’t find in other search plugins, such as the ability to only search within password-protected posts or posts created within a specific date range.
+The free version of Ivory Search has many unique features you won’t find in other search plugins, such as searching only within password-protected posts or posts created within a specific date range.